 Easy Answer – Human Convenience

 Feeding the Bouvier Puppy

-My puppies are introduced to natural raw meats from their first ever meal at around 22 days old and over the next 5 weeks are introduced to Minced Chicken carcasses, Minced Raw Fish, Minced Raw Green Tripe, Minced raw Offal, Natural Yoghurt, Cheese, Goats Milk (NEVER COWS MILK) and a small portion of Premium puppy kibble.
+My puppies are introduced to natural raw meats from their first-ever meal at around 22 days old.
+Then over the next 5 weeks are introduced to Minced Chicken carcasses, Minced Raw Fish, Minced Raw Green Tripe, Minced raw Offal, Natural Yoghurt, Cheese, Goats Milk (NEVER COWS MILK) and a small portion of Premium puppy kibble.

 By 8 – 10 weeks of age puppies should be happily crunching their way through all of the above plus chicken wings & Raw Bones.